keshprad/Algorithms/UnionFind_DisjointSet/README.md

 _**Methods**_
 - [addVertex(vertex, parent)]( https://github.com/keshprad/Algorithms/blob/ae25d2ee685dbacb71566dac2db6f1a346456e3b/UnionFind_DisjointSet/UnionFind.py#L19 )
-	- Takes in parameters for vertex and parent nodes.
+	- Takes in parameters for _vertex_ and _parent_ nodes.
 	- Adds the given vertex to the graph with a pointer to its parent.
 - [find(vertex)]( https://github.com/keshprad/Algorithms/blob/ae25d2ee685dbacb71566dac2db6f1a346456e3b/UnionFind_DisjointSet/UnionFind.py#L22 )
-	- Takes in parameters for a single vertex.
+	- Takes in parameters for a single _vertex_.
-	- Finds and returns the oldest ancestor of this vertex.
+	- Finds and returns the oldest ancestor of _vertex_.
 		- The oldest ancestor is also the head of the cluster the vertex belongs to.
-	- Calls pathCompression(...) on all visited nodes while finding the cluster head.
+	- Calls [pathCompression(...)]( https://github.com/keshprad/Algorithms/blob/ae25d2ee685dbacb71566dac2db6f1a346456e3b/UnionFind_DisjointSet/UnionFind.py#L47 ) on all visited nodes while finding the cluster head.
 - [union(vertex1, vertex2)]( https://github.com/keshprad/Algorithms/blob/ae25d2ee685dbacb71566dac2db6f1a346456e3b/UnionFind_DisjointSet/UnionFind.py#L34 )
-	- Takes in parameters for 2 vertices.
+	- Takes in parameters for 2 vertices: _vertex1_, _vertex2_.
-	- Does nothing if vertex1 and vertex2 are members of the same cluster.
+	- Does nothing if _vertex1_ and _vertex2_ are members of the same cluster.
 		- Invokes find(...) to check cluster heads.
 	- Merges the two clusters in constant running time by updating the parent pointer of one of the cluster heads to the other cluster head.
 - [pathCompression(compress_list, parent)]( https://github.com/keshprad/Algorithms/blob/ae25d2ee685dbacb71566dac2db6f1a346456e3b/UnionFind_DisjointSet/UnionFind.py#L47 )
-	- Takes in parameters for a list of vertices and a parent.
+	- Takes in parameters for a list of vertices _compress\_list_ and a _parent_.
-	- Updates the parent headers of all vertices in compress_list to point to the given parent.
+	- Updates the parent headers of all vertices in _compress\_list_ to point to the _parent_.
 	- This helps improve the running time of the find(...) method.
-It reduces the amount of hops to get from a vertex in compress_list to the cluster header.
+It reduces the amount of hops to get from a vertex in _compress\_list_ to the cluster header.

 ---